Racist posters linked to hate group found at South Seattle synagogues, police say

 The flyer also was found at another synagogue in the area over the weekend, police spokesman Jonah Spangenthal-Lee said.

-Photos of the poster shared on social media showed racist caricatures of Democratic congresswomen of color and racist anti-immigrant messages.
+Photos of the poster shared on social media showed racist caricatures of Democratic congresswomen of color and anti-immigrant messages.
 The posters stated they were from a “local Stormer Book Club,” which the Anti-Defamation League (ADL) describes as “small localized crews of white men” who follow and support the neo-Nazi website Daily Stormer.
 The groups typically spread their propaganda over the internet and through flyers, according to the ADL.

-The ADL’s Pacific Northwest Regional Director Miri Cypers said the flyers were found after nearly a dozen incidents in the past month, in which racist anti-Semitic or anti-immigrant flyers were found at synagogues around the Puget Sound region.
+The ADL’s Pacific Northwest Regional Director Miri Cypers said the flyers were found after nearly a dozen incidents in the past month, in which anti-Semitic or anti-immigrant flyers were found at synagogues around the Puget Sound region.

 “In a recent trend that we have observed across the country, these cowardly acts are meant to spread hateful and racist propaganda — sowing seeds of hate against our most vulnerable,” Cypers said in a statement Monday.
 “Synagogues and other religious institutions are places of worship, community, and safety.”